Want 5 quick ways to improve as a podcast host or guest?

 In my 20+ years of experience in this business, I have found that things like traffic, trends and downloads come and go, but relationships can stand the test of time.

-I am going to give you some ideas on how to maximize your return on investment with your podcast guests in a very simple way.
+I am going to give you some ideas on how to maximize your podcast ROI with your guests in a very simple way.

 Interview Guests Who Will Actually Share Your Content